RRemelgado/README_data/rsMove/example_4.md

 <br>

 The movement data was recorded in 2015-04-18.
-But when are the images from? let's extract the dates of the images using their file names.
+But when are the images from?
+Let’s extract the dates of the images using their file names.
 We will need it to inform <i>dataQuery()</i>.

 <br>